Sodium, serum

 Sample

-1 mL of serum (or Li-heparin plasma), minimum 0.5 mL.
+1 mL of serum, minimum 0.5 mL.
 Separated plasma can be stored refrigerated for three days.
 Freeze the sample for longer storage.

 Storage and delivery